daduraro/words2digits/README.md

 The following cache variables are added
 ```
+VARIABLE        DEFAULT     EXPLANATION
-W2D_BUILD_DOC  whether to build the doxygen docs
+W2D_BUILD_DOC   ON          whether to build the Doxygen docs, fails
+                            gracefuly if Doxygen is not found
-W2D_TESTS      whether to build the test files
+W2D_TESTS       OFF         whether to build the test files, requires GTest
+                            submodule initialized
+W2D_COVERAGE    OFF         whether to instrument unittest for coverage, only
+                            affects when compiling with gcc (requires gcov)
 ```

 For the tests, this project uses [GTest](https://github.com/google/googletest), which is present as a Git submodule.
 Just invoke